1EdTech/casa-protocol/protocol.md

 ### Properties for :require

-All properties discussed in this section should be considered optional.
-Further, additional properties may be added into this structure on an ad hoc basis.
-It should be noted, however, that if a `:require` property is introduced that a peer does not recognize, then the peer will drop the payload at `AdjInFilter`.
+**NON-NORMATIVE** This section is intended as an non-normative example of how the `:require` attribute might be implemented.
+It should not be regarded as part of the protocol at this time, and the very structure of the `:require` property here might change completely before final implementation.

 Additionally, it should also be noted that payloads communicated between peers must use the machine-readable UUID mappings for human-readable attribute names.

 #### Example: Shibboleth

-**NON-NORMATIVE** This section is intended as an non-normative example of how the `:require` attribute might be implemented.
-It should not be regarded as part of the protocol at this time, and the very structure of the `:require` property here might change completely before final implementation.

 Shibboleth is a SAML-based middleware that supports federation.